-As of December 27, 2017, the Department did not receive any correspondence or verbal acknowledgement that you would comply with the audit process.
+As of January 16, 2018, the Department did not receive any correspondence or verbal acknowledgement that you would comply with the audit process.
 Thus, on January 16, 2018, OEMS sent you another letter notifying you of its intent to take enforcement action against your certification if you failed to comply with the audit request.
 The correspondence was sent via USPS First Class Mail and USPS Certified Mail.
-The USPS reports that a notice of certified mail was left at your residence on January 22, 2018, but on February 14, 2018, the post office returned the letter as unclaimed.
-However, the parcel sent USPS First Class Mail was not returned to OEMS as undeliverable.
+The USPS reports that a notice of certified mail was received at your residence on

+January 22, 2018.
+Additionally, the parcel sent USPS First Class mail was not returned to OEMS as undeliverable.

-To date, you have not responded to the Department's audit request, which is viewed as a refusal to cooperate with its audit request.
+To date, you have not responded to the Department's audit request or surrendered your EMT card, which is viewed as a refusal to cooperate with its audit request.

-Because you failed to respond to OEMS's repeated audit requests, OEMS opened an investigation to determine whether you qualified for EMT recertification.
+Due to your admission to the investigators, on December 18, 2017, admitting that you were not compliant and because you failed to respond to OEMS's repeated audit requests, OEMS opened an investigation to determine whether you qualified for EMT recertification.
 Pursuant to N.J.A.C.
 8:40A-7.5(a), in order for an EMT to gain recertification, he or she must: